douglasag17/real-time-data-to-snowflake/README.md

 View entire script [here](snowflake/snowflake.sql)

-### Learnings
-TODO:
+### Learnings, and next steps.
+- Data Streaming is now easier and more accesible for everyone to learn and use.
+- You can create awesome Data Engineering projects without paying anything as most services offer a free trial.
 - This project was intended as a PoC and it is not recommended for production environments as we are not taking care of security actions such as granular access and networking.
 - Use Terraform as Infrastructure-as-Code (IaC) tool.
-Use Terraform to spin up cloud resources in the cloud
+Use Terraform to spin up cloud resources in the cloud.